zepif/ForensicsChallenge2023/README.md

 **Use computer vision to identify relevant objects or patterns in a photo or video for criminal investigation.**

 For this task we tried to train YOLOv8 model, but due to computer power and AWS SageMaker problems its doesnt show sufficient result.
-Thus we decided to use pre-trained YOLO model.
-This model was trained on the same dataset.
+Thus we decided to use pre-trained YOLO model, which can detect only guns.

 Work expample: